Frans van Houten: Biography

 Since then, he and his team has driven the transformation and revitalization of the Philips portfolio to become a focused health technology company through targeted divestment, acquisition and organic business development.
 Under his first five years at Philips, shares moved mostly sideways, underperforming the benchmark AEX index by about 10 percent.
 In 2016, he floated Philips Lighting, the company's original business dating back to 1891, allowing the parent to focus on healthcare equipment.
 His strategy is also exemplified by the sale of the television business in 2012; the audio and video businesses in 2014.
 At the same time, Philips has invested in a number of acquisitions that strengthen the company's portfolio, among them medical device leaders Volcano and Spectranetics, respiratory care leader RespirTech, and population health management leaders Wellcentive and VitalHealth, as well as others in digital pathology, neurology, pregnancy & parenting, healthcare informatics and ultrasound.
 He's also driven increased investment in R&D to establish new businesses in areas like digital pathology, medical wearables and healthcare informatics.

-On 16 August 2022, Philips announced that they had parted ways with van Houten due to a mass product recall that halved the company's stocks.
+On 16 August 2022, Philips announced that they had parted ways with van Houten due to a mass product recall of Philips Respironics CPAP devices that halved the company's stocks and would further reduce it below the value it had prior to his appointment as CEO.

 Leadership Beyond Royal Philips

-Frans served as Co-Chair at the World Economic Forum in Davos in 2017.
+Frans was Co-Chair at the World Economic Forum in Davos in 2017.
 He was appointed a member of the Board of Directors of Novartis in February, 2017.